privacy-ethereum/mpz/crates/lpn-estimator/README.md

   The code has been copied and modified only to improve linting without changing the logic.
 - `src/lpn.rs` is our own implementation.

-- In `src/bin` there are executable binaries:
+In `src/bin` there are executable binaries:

 - `exact.rs` estimates the bit security for an exact LPN instance.
 - `regular.rs` estimates the bit security for a regular LPN instance.
 - `estimator.rs` does code generation by creating a static array of LPN instances satisfying a minium bit security.
 This is used in `crates/ot-core/ferret/config/`.
+For example `cargo run --release --bin estimator -- exact 128 1200 | sponge ../ot-core/src/ferret/config/exact.rs` will do code generation for exact LPN instances.
 - `lpn-checker.rs` checks these static arrays against the reference implementation in `lpnestimator.com/estimator.py`.